Our Staff and Board

-Operations Manager: Katharine Annear (pron. they/them, she/her) is an Autistic woman – diagnosed with Asperger syndrome later in life.
-She lives in Adelaide, South Australia.
-Through her advocacy work Katharine is committed to establishing high quality dynamic and responsive systems for people with disability.
-She has held management and quality roles within disability services and has held and holds several key roles in not for profit organisations.
-She is Chair of the Autistic Self Advocacy Network of Australia and New Zealand.
+Operations Manager: Katharine Annear (pron. they/them, she/her) is an Autistic person – diagnosed with autism later in life.
+They live in Adelaide, South Australia.
+Through their advocacy work Katharine is committed to establishing high quality dynamic and responsive systems for people with disability.
+They have held management and quality roles within disability services and has held and holds several key roles in not for profit organisations.

 Holding a Master of Disability Studies, Katharine works in the disability field and lectures part-time at Flinders University.
-She travels overseas regularly to foster and maintain links with the international disability community and gain knowledge on contemporary approaches to global disability issues.
+They travel overseas regularly to foster and maintain links with the international disability community and gain knowledge on contemporary approaches to global disability issues.
 Contact: firstname.lastname@example.org